Thomas Secker: Career

-In 1724 he became rector of Houghton-le-Spring, Durham, resigning in 1727 on his appointment to the rectory of Holy Cross Church, Ryton, County Durham, and to a canonry of Durham.
+In 1724, he became rector of Houghton-le-Spring, Durham, resigning in 1727 on his appointment to the rectory of Holy Cross Church, Ryton, County Durham, and to a canonry of Durham.
 He became rector of St James's Westminster in 1733 and Bishop of Bristol in 1735.
 About this time George II commissioned him to arrange a reconciliation between the Prince of Wales and himself, but the attempt was unsuccessful.

-In 1737 he became the Bishop of Oxford and then the Dean of St Paul's Cathedral, London, in 1750.
+In 1737, he became the Bishop of Oxford and then the Dean of St Paul's Cathedral, London, in 1750.
 On 21 April 1758, a month after the death of his predecessor, he became Archbishop of Canterbury.

 His advocacy of an American episcopate, in connection with which he wrote the Answer to Jonathan Mayhew's Observations on the Charter and Conduct of the Society for the Propagation of the Gospel in Foreign Parts (London 1764), raised considerable opposition in England and America.

 Death, burial and legacy

 Secker died at the age of 74 at 3 August 1768 in Lambeth Palace.
-Church records of the medieval parish church of St Mary-at-Lambeth have revealed that Secker had his viscera buried in a canister in the churchyard.
+Church records of the adjacent medieval parish church of St Mary-at-Lambeth have revealed that Secker had his viscera buried in a canister in the churchyard.
 Secker left a substantial bequest to Ann and Thomas Frost of Nottingham.
-After Secker died his will was disputed by Thomas Frost and he managed to persuade the court that £11,000 intended by Secker for charity should be redirected to his family.
+After Secker died his will was disputed by Thomas Frost, and he managed to persuade the court that £11,000 intended by Secker for charity should be redirected to his family.